-Public Administration: Understanding Management, Politics, and Law in the Public Sector, Ninth Edition grounds students in the fundamentals of public administration while embracing its complexity.
-It describes, explains, and analyses public administration through the lenses of three well-established perspectives: management, politics, and law.
-In addition to thoroughly refreshed examples and case studies, significant updates to this new edition include:
+The ninth edition of Public Administration: Understanding Management, Politics, and Law in the Public Sector grounds students in the fundamentals of public administration while embracing its complexity.
+It describes, explains, and analyzes public administration through the lenses of three well-established perspectives: management, politics, and law.
+In addition to thoroughly refreshed examples and case studies, significant updates to this new edition include the following:

-- New public governance material incorporated throughout the book, including collaborative models for coordinating administration with private organizations, particularly nonprofits
+- New public governance material is incorporated throughout the book, including collaborative models for coordinating administration with private organizations, particularly nonprofits.

-- Additional attention paid to public participation in public administration, including public administration's potential contribution to strengthening democratic citizenship
+- Additional attention is paid to public participation in public administration, including public administration's potential contribution to strengthening democratic citizenship.

 - Thorough discussion of the latest managerial techniques and concepts as well as the contemporary performance orientation in the public sector.